urgent-challenge/urgent2024_analysis/README.md

 ## Introduction

-This is the official repository for the paper: [Lessons Learned from the URGENT 2024 Speech Enhancement Challenge](https://arxiv.org/abs/2506.01611).
+This is the official repository for the Interspeech 2025 paper: [Lessons Learned from the URGENT 2024 Speech Enhancement Challenge](https://arxiv.org/abs/2506.01611).
 We will refer to it as the **URGENT 2024 analysis paper** below for brevity.

 ### Table of Contents